 Social Dance Events 2021

-The Port Macquarie Ballroom Dancing School operates in association with the Panthers Port Macquarie Ballroom Dancing Group which provides an annual program of dance events in the Port Macquarie Panthers Auditorium.
+The Port Macquarie Ballroom Dancing School operates in association with the Panthers Port Macquarie Ballroom Dancing Group which provides an annual program of monthly dance events in the Port Macquarie Panthers Auditorium.

-Unfortunately, due to the ongoing legal restrictions on public gatherings imposed by NSW Government Health Orders in response to the COVID-19 pandemic, our dance program has been temporarily disrupted this year.
-However, as conditions continue to ease we are gradually returning to a more normal monthly dance program.
+Unfortunately, due to the ongoing legal restrictions on public gatherings imposed by NSW Government Health Orders during the COVID-19 pandemic, our dance program has been disrupted this year.